-- Healthcare Consultant: they help healthcare industry innovate.
-They create a report that summarizes identifying problems or issues within the organization, research and analyze and propose findings and their recommendations for future steps.
+- Healthcare Consultant: they help the healthcare industry innovate.
+They create a report that summarizes identifying problems or issues within the organization, research and analyzes and propose findings and their recommendations for future steps.
 The average salary for this career is around $72,000.

 - Practice manager: Their responsibilities are similar to that of a hospital administrator, on a smaller scale.
 The average salary for practice managers is $110,000 annually.

-- Lawyer – A Lawyer, also called attorney, counsel or barrister is a person who gives legal advice to people, government agencies, and businesses, and represents clients in courts, before government agencies, and in private legal matters.
+- Lawyer – A Lawyer, also called as an attorney counselor barrister, is a person who gives legal advice to people, government agencies, and businesses, and represents clients in courts, before government agencies, and in private legal matters.
 In order to become a Lawyer, a person must possess a four-year bachelor’s degree and enroll themselves in three years of law school training.
 If you want to work as a Lawyer profession in the US, every Lawyer must pass their state’s bar examination.
 Around 337,000 women are working as lawyers in the US.
-Their median annual earnings for 2017 is $141,890 .
+Their median annual earnings for 2017 is $ 141,890.

-- Physician Assistant – Considered as one of the best careers for women, a physician assistant is a healthcare professional who work closely with doctors and provide primary medical services such as, performing examinations, ordering tests, diagnosing injuries and illnesses, administering treatment, prescribing medicine, and monitoring progress.
-Number of women working as a physician assistant in US are 66,000.
+- Physician Assistant – Considered as one of the best careers for women, a physician assistant is a healthcare professional who works closely with doctors and provide primary medical services such as, performing examinations, ordering tests, diagnosing injuries and illnesses, administering treatment, prescribing medicine, and monitoring progress.
+The number of women working as a physician assistant in the US is 66,000.
 Their median weekly earnings are $1,640 and the estimated median annual earnings are $104,760.

 - Psychologist – Practicing Psychologists are trained professionals who conduct research, perform testing, and evaluate and treat a full range of emotional and psychological challenges.
-Number of women psychologists practicing in US are 71,000.
+The number of women psychologists practicing in the US is 71,000.
 Median weekly earnings for women: $1,437

 Estimated annual earnings for women: $74,724.
 The median annual wage in 2017 is about $82,770.

 - GED Teacher / Professor – Being a Teacher in a kindergarten, high school or college is a good career choice for women.
 Teaching gives you more time in your personal life.
-GED teacher is an adult literacy usually works to help adult learners acquire the education covering five subjects and skills like reading, writing, speaking English that are normally covered in a high school curriculum and teaching them in the public school classrooms, at a community college, or organization to assist older students pass and earn their GED.
-GED Teacher must have a bachelor’s degree, teaching certificate and a state license.
+GED teacher is an adult literacy usually works to help adult learners acquire the education covering five subjects and skills like reading, writing, speaking English that is normally covered in a high school curriculum and teaching them in the public school classrooms, at a community college, or organization to assist older students to pass and earn their GED.
+GED Teacher must have a bachelor’s degree, teaching certificate, and a state license.
 Master’s degree preferred.
-Annual median salary for a GED salary: $82,880(BLS).
+The annual median salary for a GED salary: $82,880(BLS).

-Professors teach and mentor undergraduate or graduate students in community, colleges and universities.
-Becoming a professor requires PhD though some fields only require a master’s degree; degree.
-And you are highly qualified you can choose to become a professor as start from lecture, assistant professor, associate professor, or professor.
+Professors teach and mentor undergraduate or graduate students in community, colleges, and universities.
+Becoming a professor requires Ph.D. though some fields only require a master’s degree; degree.
+And if you are highly qualified, you can choose to become a professor as start from lecture, assistant professor, associate professor, or professor.
 They earn an Annual median salary of a Professor is $91,590 and ranges from $50,103 – $155,239 based on your professor designation.

 Some More Jobs that Women can consider: